gngdb/pytorch-minimize/README.md

 **Warning**: this is experimental and probably unpredictable.

-To use the methods that require evaluating the Hessian a `Closure` object with the following methods is required (full MNIST example [here](./mnist/hessian_logistic_regression.py)):
+To use the methods that require evaluating the Hessian, a `Closure` object with the following methods is required (full MNIST example [here](./mnist/hessian_logistic_regression.py)):